4-DAY NEW YORK ITINERARY

-I came in the evening, and seeing the skyline and the city’s lights on – it was a great memory.
-(You may want to move this to the end of the day if you want to cross at night.)
+I came in the evening and seeing the skyline and the city’s lights on is breathtaking.
+You may want to move this to the end of the day if you want to cross at night.

-To get to the promenade from Chinatown, take the R train again, this time to Court St/Borough Hall, then walk along Montague Street (here you’ll find lots of brownstones and boutiques) until you reach it.
-The promenade is a fun place to explore so wander around and see the 9/11 exhibit and take some photos of Lower Manhattan from this perspective.
+Take a train to Court St/Borough Hall, then walk along Montague Street (here you’ll find lots of brownstones and boutiques) until you reach it.
+The promenade is a fun place to explore, so wander around and take some photos of Lower Manhattan from this perspective.

-If you want to head to the Brooklyn Bridge Park, you’ll find other great things to see, including a carousel built in 1922.
-There are a lot of events and exhibits held in the park, and if you are here in the summer, there is a pop-up pool to cool your feet in.
+If you want to head to Brooklyn Bridge Park, you’ll find other great things to see, including a carousel built in 1922.
+There are many events and exhibits held in the park, and if you are here in the summer, there is a pop-up pool to cool your feet in.

 Extra: National September 11 Memorial & Museum

-The last stop for the night is the September 11 Memorial.
-This is located where the Twin Towers once stood and is a somber tribute to those who died from the terrorist attacks that day (and from a bombing in 1993).
+The Twin Towers once stood and is a somber tribute to those who died from the terrorist attacks that day (and from a bombing in 1993).

 For the third day of this New York 4-day itinerary, you will be doing a lot of walking, but also a lot of relaxing.
-After yesterday, this will be an easy day.
+Today will be an easy day.

 Hudson River Waterfront Greenway